jazd/Business/DbFit/README.txt

 ./startFitnesse.sh

 http://localhost:8085/BusinessSchema

-Top of a test page
+To edit a specific test
-!path lib/*.jar
+Add something like this to the top of the test page !path lib/*.jar
 !|dbfit.PostgresTest|
 !|Connect|localhost|test|dbfit|MyCo|